 &lt;sup>1 By neighborhood we understand a unit within the city which has a certain level of administrative autonomy (or sometimes also certain political governance structures) and is considered as a unit with regard to city planning.
 In larger cities districts (boroughs) have several neighborhoods.
-The require a 'perfect' statistical mix of people and recognises the value of ethnic enclaves, so long as they do not act as barriers to the free flow of people, ideas and opportunities both inward and outward.
+The statistical definition of a 'neighbourhood' varies from one country to another.
+Generally, it includes groups of population between 5,000 and 20,000 people.